Didictateur/QElephant/README.md

 ## Others

 > [!WARNING]
-> Because this library is only a simulation of a qantum computer, lot of calculus are made.
-Manipulating n intricated qubits means manipulating matrices of size 2^n.
-So, it demandes much more time to calvulate than a real qantum computer.
+> Because this library is only a simulation of a qantum computer, lot of calculation are made.
+Manipulating n entangled qubits means manipulating matrices of size 2^n.
+So, it demandes much more time to calculate than a real qantum computer.